top of page

 The area was once a dairy farm owned by George Calvert.
 Mr. Calvert sold his farm to developers, and Monticello Park, originally called Woodlawn Terrace, grew from the 1920s to the 1940s.
 Its growth reflected the Roaring 20s, the Great Depression, and finally World War II.
 The neighborhood attracted the growing class of merchants and professionals of the time.
 Many of the homes were designed by San Antonio architect, Nathan Straus Nayfach.
 (City of San Antonio)

-Traverse Monticello Park Neighborhood
+Monticello Park

 Connect with the OSTCC